jmcnamara/XlsxWriter/dev/docs/source/working_with_macros.rst

    versions of Excel.

-Adding a VBA macro signature file to a libxlsxwriter file
+Adding a VBA macro signature file to an XlsxWriter file
 ---------------------------------------------------------

 VBA macros can be signed in Excel to allow for blocking execution of unsigned